primeDevansh/troubleshootirdma/README.md

 # Troubleshoot `irdma`

+A repository to store code that would help in demystifying `irdma` dynamic-debug messages.

+I will be using [Animesh Trivedi](https://github.com/animeshtrivedi)'s [rdma-example](https://github.com/animeshtrivedi/rdma-example.git) repository to write some troubleshooting code for my RoCEv2 setup.
+I am using Intel E810 RNIC which runs RDMA through `irdma` driver.

-> This repository is authored by [Animesh Trivedi](https://github.com/animeshtrivedi/rdma-example.git).
-It would've been easy to just fork Animesh's [repo](https://github.com/animeshtrivedi/rdma-example.git) but since I have an existing fork of that repository ([benchmark_rdma-example](https://github.com/primeDevansh/benchmark_rdma-example.git)), I was only left with this way of modifying some code in it.
+> It would've been easy to just fork Animesh's [repo](https://github.com/animeshtrivedi/rdma-example.git) but since I already have a fork of that repository ([benchmark_rdma-example](https://github.com/primeDevansh/benchmark_rdma-example.git)), I was only left with this way of adding personal touches to it.

 > IMPORTANT NOTE: This repo contains code which might not be useful for everyone; intended for troubleshooting, rather understanding `irdma` dynamic debug logs.
+Running this code will print a lot of statements on `stdout`.

 * Make sure to enable dynamic debug feature of irdma before starting out